Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

 \keywords{extreme multi-stability, uncertain destination, coupled Lorenz oscillators}

 Multistability is a common occurrence in many nonlinear dynamical systems, corresponding to the coexistence of more than one stable attractor for the same set of system parameters \cite{feudel08}.
 A large number of theoretical and experimental studies have explored this phenomenon in a variety of physical \cite{arecchi82,masoller02,kastrup94,schwarz00}, chemical \cite{ganapathy84,marmillot91} and biological \cite{foss96,huisman01} systems.
-A curious and novel manifestation of this phenomenon arises when a system can have an infinite number of coexisting attractors, where each attractor is associated with a particular set of initial conditions \cite{sun99,wang03,calistus11}.
-This extreme multistability has been found in coupled identical or nearly identical chaotic systems, such as the Lorenz system \cite{Ott} and the three-variable autocatalator model \cite{Peng1990}.
-The coupled subsystems exhibit generalized synchronization and, in the case of an experimental system with unavoidable variability in conditions, a sensitivity to initial conditions with a corresponding `uncertainty' in the destination dynamics.
-Extreme multistability was first demonstrated in a system of two coupled identical Lorenz oscillators by Sun {\it et al.} \cite{sun99} and has more recently been studied in the three-variable autocatalator model by Ngonghala {\it et al.} \cite{calistus11}.
+A curious and novel manifestation of this phenomenon arises when a system can have an infinite number of coexisting attractors, where each attractor is associated with a particular set of initial conditions \cite{sun99,calistus11}.
+Extreme multistability was first demonstrated in a system of two coupled identical Lorenz oscillators by Sun {\it et al.} \cite{sun99} and subsequently investigated in the three-variable autocatalator model by Ngonghala {\it et al.} \cite{calistus11}.
+More recently Hens {\it et al.} \cite{hens12} have demonstrated the existence of extreme multistability in a system of two coupled R\"{o}ssler oscillators and in a chemical autocatalator model \cite{Peng1990}.